— The Relics of Errus by Gordon Greenhill

 - Halighyll — Literally “The Holy Hill,” Halighyll is the center of religion and science in Garlandium, which are seen as related branches of knowledge, the former being more theoretical-exploratory, the later a practical venture.
 It was also a great cultural center until the Flow of Segancurs ran dry many centuries ago.
 This river flowed from the Alappunda mountains in Azhiona across the Plains of Kavue and supplied the city.
 It has been traditionally held that he Azhionians blocked up the river at its source as a siege tactic.
 But a few questors also speak of the legend of Vizuirtundu, a well deep in the mountains of Azhiona that was the source of the stream.

-- Farwell — A frontier town near the head of the South Wane River at the foot of the Aracadian Mountains.
+- Farwell — A foundry city near the head of the South Wane River at the foot of the Aracadian Mountains.
 Host of great iron works, it is the major industrial center of the nation.
-It supplies iron and luxury good to the rest of Garlandium.
+It supplies iron and luxury goods to the rest of Garlandium.
 It is heavily populated by dislocated Rokans, who serve as a labor class beneath a more prosperous Garlandian constituency.

 - Landembrost — On the eastern most tip of the continent, Landembrost is the exclusive point of contact between Garlandium and Azhiona.
 The city is divided into a northern Azhionian half and a southern Garlandian half, both heavily garrisoned with troops.
-Although guarded commerce (mostly under the supervision of Mulkadese merchants) is permitted in the demilitarized area call the Green, citizens of neither empire are permitted in the opposite half of the city on pain of death.
-The city is also a minor sea port, although limited due to its lack of natural harbor and cliff top elevation overlooking the ocean.
+Although guarded commerce (mostly under the supervision of Mulkadese Merchant Guild) is permitted in the demilitarized area call the Sands, citizens of neither empire are permitted in the opposite half of the city on pain of death.
+The city is also a minor sea port, although limited due to its lack of natural harbor and promonitory elevation overlooking the ocean.

 - Umbra — A great trade center in the crook of the Crescent Sea where the North Wayne River empties into Antumbra Lake.
 A northern channel was constructed long ago and christened the Waxing River to enable ships to sail directly from Farwell to Umbra, avoiding the falls on the North Wane River and further into the heartland on the River Erintenda.